cardano-scaling/hydra/docs/docs/configuration.md

   --cardano-signing-key cardano.sk
 ```

 This command outputs a transaction ID upon success.
-The provided key should hold sufficient funds (> 50 ADA) to create multiple **UNSPENDABLE** UTXO entries on-chain, each carrying a script referenced by the Hydra node.
+The provided key should hold sufficient funds (> 50 ada) to create multiple **UNSPENDABLE** UTXO entries on-chain, each carrying a script referenced by the Hydra node.

-### Ledger Parameters
+### Ledger parameters

-At the core of a Hydra head is a ledger.
-Currently, Hydra is integrated with Cardano and assumes a similar ledger configuration to Layer 1.
+The ledger is at the core of a Hydra head.
+Hydra is currently integrated with Cardano and assumes a ledger configuration similar to layer 1.
 This translates as a command-line option `--ledger-protocol-parameters`.
 This defines the updatable protocol parameters such as fees or transaction sizes.
-These parameters follow the same format as the output of `cardano-cli query protocol-parameters`.
+These parameters follow the same format as `cardano-cli query protocol-parameters` output.

-We provide existing files in [hydra-cluster/config](https://github.com/input-output-hk/hydra/blob/master/hydra-cluster/config) which can be used as basis.
+We provide existing files in [hydra-cluster/config](https://github.com/input-output-hk/hydra/blob/master/hydra-cluster/config) which can be used as the basis.
 In particular, the protocol parameters nullify costs inside a head.
-Apart from that, they are the direct copy the current mainnet parameters.
-An interesting point about the Hydra's ledger is that, while it re-uses the same rules and code as the layer 1 (isomorphic), some parameters can be altered.For example, fees can be adjusted, but not parameters controlling maximum value sizes or minimum ADA values, as altering these could make a head unclosable.
+Apart from that, they are the direct copy of the current mainnet parameters.
+An interesting point about Hydra's ledger is that while it re-uses the same rules and code as layer 1 (isomorphic), some parameters can be altered.
+For example, fees can be adjusted, but not parameters controlling maximum value sizes or minimum ada values, as altering these could make a head unclosable.
  A good rule thumb is that anything that applies strictly to transactions (fees, execution units, max tx size...) is safe to change.
 But anything that could be reflected in the UTXO is not.

-:::info About Protocol Parameters
+:::info About protocol parameters
-Many protocol parameters are irrelevant in the Hydra context (e.g., there is no treasury or stake pool within a head).
+Many protocol parameters are irrelevant in the Hydra context (eg, there is no treasury or stake pool within a head).
 Parameters related to reward incentives or delegation rules are therefore unused.
 :::

-### Fuel vs. Funds
+### Fuel v funds

-Transactions driving the Head lifecycle (Init, Abort, Close, etc.) must be submitted to Layer 1 and hence incur costs.
+Transactions driving the head lifecycle (`Init`, `Abort`, `Close`, etc) must be submitted to layer 1 and hence incur costs.
 Any UTXO owned by the `--cardano-signing-key` provided to the `--hydra-node` can be used to pay fees or serve as collateral for these transactions.
 We refer to this as **fuel**.

-Consequently, sending some ADA to the address of this "internal wallet" is required.
-To get the address for the cardano keys as generated above, one can use for example the cardano-cli:
+Consequently, sending some ada to the address of this 'internal wallet' is required.
+To get the address for the Cardano keys as generated above, one can use for example the `cardano-cli`:

 ```shell
 cardano-cli address build --verification-key-file cardano.vk --mainnet